+Note:

-Note: If the CSV file contains invalid characters, is in the wrong file format, exceeds the maximum file size, or contains more than the allowed number of contacts, an error message with the suggested resolution is displayed.
-Follow the instructions in the message to correct the errors and upload the file.
+- If the CSV file contains invalid characters, is in the wrong file format, exceeds the maximum file size, or contains more than the allowed number of contacts, an error message with the suggested resolution is displayed.
+Follow the instructions in the message to correct the errors and upload the file. - The audio prompt value provided in the .csv file is case sensitive and will be disabled by default if an invalid value is entered or left blank.